 The right gaming keyboard ultimately comes down to the right feel while you’re playing.
 Membrane switches are familiar but often spongy.
 Mechanical keyboards offer key switches that are responsive when typing or moving in a game and feel good to push down.
 That feel is important, because the keyboard is the peripheral you’ll spend the most time with at your PC, and it has to feel right.

 The gaming keyboard market has undergone some major changes.
 Some companies have made their products increasingly sophisticated, while others are going back to their roots.
 We’ve also seen the rise of proprietary switches from a few companies.
-With all these new releases, it’s time to update our best gaming keyboard section.
+With all this in mind, here are our picks for the best gaming keyboards:

 Best high-end gaming keyboard